Private Parkland

 Relationship to Adjacent Character Zones

-The group of parklands along the eastern boundary of the district can be associated with the known concentration of parkland that continues across the border into the Doncaster MBC district and is found in relation to the historically economically productive agricultural landscapes of the Southern Magnesian Landscape (Countryside Commission 1996).
+The group of parklands along the eastern boundary of the district can be associated with the known concentration of parkland that continues across the border into the Doncaster district and is found in relation to the historically productive agricultural landscapes of the Southern Magnesian Limestone (Countryside Commission 1996).

 Inherited Character

-The setting aside of large tracts of land for the exclusive use of a small restricted and powerful social group, can be traced in South Yorkshire back to at least the 12th century.
-The medieval landscape of South Yorkshire included at least 26 specially enclosed or imparked areas created specifically to enclose a population of deer for hunting (Jones 2000, 91).
-Some medieval deer parks evolved in the post-medieval period into purely ornamental landscape parks, in this area ‘Thrybergh Park’ is an example of this process representing a part of a larger medieval deer park.
-Part of the ‘Thundercliffe Grange’ character area also overlaps the area of the medieval Kimberworth deer park.
-Medieval deer parks performed a much less aesthetic function than their post-medieval counterparts, but nevertheless required considerable maintenance representing significant investments in land resources.
+The setting aside of large tracts of land for the exclusive use of a small restricted and powerful social group can be traced back to at least the 12th century in South Yorkshire.
+The medieval landscape of South Yorkshire included at least 26 specially enclosed or imparked areas, created specifically to enclose a population of deer for hunting (Jones 2000, 91).
+Some medieval deer parks evolved in the post-medieval period into purely ornamental landscape parks.
+In Rotherham, ‘Thrybergh Park’ is an example of this process - representing a part of a larger medieval deer park – and part of the ‘Thundercliffe Grange’ character area overlaps with the area of the medieval Kimberworth deer park.
+Medieval deer parks performed a much less aesthetic function than their post-medieval counterparts, but nevertheless required considerable maintenance, representing a significant investment in land resources.
 Most were being broken up by the 16th and 17th centuries as these maintenance costs stretched their owner’s resources (Rackham 1986, 126).

-Following the European renaissance the idea of parkland was reborn as a focus for display of status and wealth through the aesthetic manipulation and presentation of land.
+Following the European renaissance, the idea of parkland was reborn as a focus for display of status and wealth through the aesthetic manipulation and presentation of land.
 Early examples, established before the mid 18th century, took their influences from formal continental models, particularly the gardens of the Palace of Versailles.
-Internal patterning was based on the geometric division of space through the use of features such as low parterre hedges, regular straight avenues of trees, and rectangular ‘canals’.
-Ravenfield, Wentworth Woodhouse, Sandbeck and Kiveton Parks are all known to have been originally landscaped in the renaissance style.
+Internal patterning was based on the geometric division of space, through the use of features such as low parterre hedges, regular straight avenues of trees, and rectangular ‘canals’.
+Ravenfield, Wentworth Woodhouse, Sandbeck and Kiveton Parks are all known to have been originally landscaped in this style.

-Figure 1: Ravenfield Park in the 1720s as drawn by Thomas Badeslade for Campbells ‘Vitruvius Brittanicus’.
-This image shows a clear example of the ‘Renaissance’ style that dominated 16th and early 17th century parkland designs.
+Figure 1: Ravenfield Park in the 1720s, as drawn by Thomas Badeslade for Campbell's ‘Vitruvius Brittanicus’.
+This image shows a clear example of the formal, geometric style that dominated 16th and early 17th century parkland designs.

-During the 18th century this formal and geometric aesthetic was challenged by English landscape designers such as Lancelot ‘Capablility’ Brown [1716-1783] and Humphry Repton [1752-1818] (Rackham 1986, 129).
-Both Brown and Repton championed a naturalistic approach to landscape, originally developed by artists such as Claude Lorraine.
-The influence of the introduction of this style on landscapes in Rotherham is clear, with Brown and Repton known to have worked on the remodelling of Sandbeck and Wentworth Woodhouse respectively in the late 18th century (English Heritage 2001).
-The naturalistic approach exemplified by the designs of these parks was concerned with the reproduction of idealised natural landscapes such as those depicted by 16th century painters such as Lorraine, Poussin and Rosa in reaction to the formal style that it replaced (Darby 1951 389).
-By sponsoring the naturalistic transformation of formal parklands (figure 2) it can be argued that the owners of these estates were not only following fashion but providing themselves with an opportunity to show their appreciation of aesthetics to their peers.
+During the 18th century this formal aesthetic was challenged by English landscape designers such as Lancelot ‘Capability’ Brown [1716-1783] and Humphry Repton [1752-1818] (Rackham 1986, 129).
+The influence of the introduction of this new style on landscapes in Rotherham is clear, with Brown and Repton known to have worked on the remodelling of Sandbeck and Wentworth Woodhouse respectively in the late 18th century (English Heritage 2001).
+The naturalistic approach, exemplified by the designs of these parks, was concerned with the reproduction of idealised rural landscapes, such as those depicted by 16th century painters like Lorraine, Poussin and Rosa, in reaction to the formal style that it replaced (Darby 1951 389).
+By sponsoring the naturalistic transformation of formal parklands it can be argued that the owners of these estates were not only following fashion but providing themselves with an opportunity to show their appreciation of aesthetics to their peers.

-Figure 2: Ravenfield Park as depicted on the 1851 6 inch OS mapping.
-Since Badeslade’s depiction of the park it has been relandscaped with the thinning of the formal plantations and avenues into more naturalistic clumps.
+Figure 2: Ravenfield Park, as depicted on the 1851 6 inch OS map.
+Since Badeslade’s depiction, the park has been relandscaped, with thinning of the formal plantations and avenues into more naturalistic clumps.

 © and database right Crown Copyright and Landmark Information Group Ltd (All rights reserved 2008) Licence numbers 000394 and TP0024.

-There little evidence in Rotherham for the deliberate clearance of earlier village forms at the time of imparkment.
-This is in contrast with Doncaster, where evidence exists for dramatic reorganisation of at least half a dozen villages (see Doncaster ‘Private Parkland’ character zone).
-However, buildings built in clear ‘estate’ styles can be found at Firbeck and Wentworth whilst the main streets of both Wentworth and Ravenfield villages take sharp diversions as they reach the park boundary, hinting at their deliberate diversion.
-The reworking of existing rural forms is a common feature within estate countryside and has been associated by some authors (see Roberts 1995, 2-4; Newman 2001, 105) with the creation of an idealised countryside, physically and historically separated from the truth of its past.
+There little evidence in Rotherham for the deliberate clearance of earlier villages at the time of imparkment.
+This is in contrast with Doncaster, where evidence exists for dramatic reorganisation of at least half a dozen villages (see Doncaster’s ‘Private Parkland’ character zone).
+However, buildings constructed in clear ‘estate’ styles can be found at Firbeck and Wentworth, whilst the main streets of both Wentworth and Ravenfield villages take sharp diversions as they reach the park boundary, hinting at deliberate diversion.
+The reworking of existing rural forms is a common feature within estate countryside and has been associated by some authors (see Roberts 1995, 2-4; Newman 2001, 105) with the creation of an idealised countryside by landowners, physically and historically separated from the truth of its past.

 The 18th and 19th century creation of many of these parks also served to preserve a number of pre-existing boundary and earthwork features from earlier agricultural landscapes.
 The designers of parklands would generally set out to create, “an appearance of respectable antiquity from the start, incorporating whatever trees were already there” (Rackham 1986, 129).
 This approach is most likely to have fossilised earlier steeply sloping ancient woodlands and boundary features along the edges of parks.